 - Ground black pepper

-1 Prepare relish.
-Combine all relish ingredients into a small bowl.
+1 Prepare lemon relish: Combine all relish ingredients into a small bowl.

 2 Preheat grill for indirect heat.

-3 Check to make sure the scales have been removed from the salmon's skin.
+3 Scale the fish if needed, rinse, pat dry: Check to make sure the scales have been removed from the salmon's skin.
 If scales remain, use edge of a large spoon, scrape against the sides of the fish, in the direction of tail to head, to remove any fish scales that may still be on the fish.
 (Best to work over a sink, as the scales tend to fly all over the place.)
 Rinse fish with cold water and pat dry.

 If the skin comes off when you flip the fish, or when you remove the salmon from the grill, don't worry about it.
 Just peel it off before serving.